-- 1. Birth or adoption of a child, or - 2.
-A severe health condition of employee or a member of an employee's immediate family. - 3.
-Because of any qualifying exigency arising out of the fact that the employee's spouse, son, daughter, or parent is a covered military member on covered active duty (or has been notified of an impending call of order to active duty). - 4.
-To care for a covered service-member with a serious injury or illness incurred in the line of duty if the employee is the spouse, son, daughter, parent, or next of kin of the service-member.
+- For placement with the employee of a son or daughter for adoption or foster care.
+[For the rules regarding leave for, "adoption" and "foster care," see 29 C.F.R.
+825.121]; - To care for the employee's spouse, son, daughter, or parent with a serious health condition; - Because of a serious health condition that makes the employee unable to perform the functions of the employee's job; - Because of any qualifying exigency arising out of the fact that the employee's spouse, son, daughter, or parent is a military member on covered active duty (or has been notified of an impending call or order to covered active duty status); and - 6.
+To care for a covered service member with a serious injury or illness incurred in the line of duty if the employee is the spouse, son, daughter, parent, or next of kin of the covered service member.